Drape suit

-Drape suits are a 1930s British variation of the three-piece suit, in which the cut is full and 'drapes'.
+Drape suits are a British variation of the three-piece suit introduced in the 1930s, in which the cut is full and "drapes".
 It is also known as the blade cut or London cut.
 The design of the athletic aesthetic of the drape suit is attributed to the London tailor Frederick Scholte.

 The new suit cut was softer and more flexible in construction than the suits of the previous generation; extra fabric in the shoulder and armscye, light padding, a slightly nipped waist, and fuller sleeves tapered at the wrist resulted in a cut with folds, or "drapes," front and back that created the illusion of the broad-shoulders and tight-waist "V" figure of the very fit.

 Historical background

 Most changes in menswear occur slowly and subtly, until the shift becomes noticeably different.
 This noticeably different change occurs some time after the transition had begun.
 In comparison, changes in women's fashions are fast and each alteration noticeable almost immediately as it occurs.
 English tailoring remained the norm in leading men's fashions with a heavy influence of sportswear.